AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 Extensions are small programs that do exactly what their name implies — they extend functionality.
 And AdGuard uses several extensions of its own, also called userscripts, to broaden its functions range:

 **1. AdGuard Assistant** (legacy version)
 This extension assists the user in changing basic AdGuard settings within the browser, without the need to open the app itself.
 Like Browser Assistant, legacy Assistant works with all macOS compatible browsers.
-Thanks to this little tool you can do several things without having to leave the browser: add a certain webpage to the “do not block” list, choose and block an especially annoying element on the page, report the website if it still manages to get ads through to you. *But note that this version is legacy, we recommend using the new one — Browser Assistant.*
+Thanks to this little tool you can do several things without having to leave the browser: add a certain webpage to the “do not block” list, choose and block an especially annoying element on the page, report the website if it still manages to get ads through to you.

+> Note that this version of Assistant is legacy and there is no point in using it on new systems, since it has been replaced with the full-fledged Browser Assistant.
+But legacy Assistant might be of help if you have a browser not supported by AdGuard, for which we don't have our new Browser Assistant, then it makes sense to use the legacy version.

 **2. AdGuard Extra**
 This extension is used to solve the more complicated ad blocking cases you might encounter.
 We would recommend you to always keep it switched on, unless you have a serious reason not to.

 **3. AdGuard Popup Blocker**
 Prevents all these annoying popup windows from opening when you view webpages.
 Blocks popup ads on web pages.